Cekindo Business International is now InCorp Indonesia. Learn more.

-Like what have been stated earlier, the main duty of the commissioner is to supervise and monitor the work of the management, especially the directors, making sure that every activity done and decision made are in coherence with the company’s goal.
-For PT PMA, it must have at least one commissioner, can be a local person or a foreigner.
+Like what has been stated earlier, the main duty of the commissioner is to supervise and monitor the work of the management, especially the directors, making sure that every activity is done and decisions made are in coherence with the company’s goal.
+For PT PMA, it must have at least one commissioner, which can be a local person or a foreigner.

-With this residence permit, along with a working permit, the person has several advantages, such as being able to open a local bank account, eligible to work legally and receive payment from PT PMA, no need for visa runs or leaving the country, and most importantly is having the change to be a permanent resident after 3 years of staying in Indonesia—only for those with exclusive job position.
+With this residence permit, along with a working permit, the person has several advantages, such as being able to open a local bank account, eligible to work legally and receive payment from PT PMA, no need for visa runs or leaving the country, and most importantly is having the change to be a permanent resident after 3 years of staying in Indonesia—only for those with the exclusive job position.

 The commissioners in the PT PMA are not obliged to have part of the company shares.
 However, they can if they want to.

-When there is more than 1 director, one of them will be appointed as a President Directors who lead the Board of Directors.
+When there is more than 1 director, one of them will be appointed as a President of Directors who leads the Board of Directors.
 The directors can be all foreigners.
 However, if there is a local shareholder in the PT PMA, it is advisable by the BKPM (Indonesia Investment Coordinating Board) that the company should also have at least one local director.

 If there is only one director, he/she must have a Tax Card (NPWP).
-However, if there are more than one director, at least one of them must have a Tax Card (NPWP).
+However, if there is more than one director, at least one of them must have a Tax Card (NPWP).
 All the directors are required to have residence permits (KITAS) or personal domicile letters along with work permits.

-When the prerequisite above is somehow difficult to obtain by the PT PMA, a good and legal solution is often made by having a nominee director.
-This nominee director will be replaced by the “real” foreign director once he/she obtained the residence permit.
+When the prerequisite above is somehow difficult to obtain by the PT PMA, a good and legal solution is often made by having a professional non-executive director.
+This type of director will be replaced by the “real” foreign director once he/she obtained the residence permit.